kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ### To search among elements:

 ● indexOf/lastIndexOf(item, pos) – look for item starting from position pos , and return the index or -1 if not found.

 ● includes(value) – returns true if the array has value , otherwise false .

 ● find/filter(func) – filter elements through the function, return first/all values that make it return true .

-● findIndex is like find , but returns the index instead of a value.
+● findIndex/findLastIndex is like find , but returns the index instead of a value.

-● To iterate over elements:
+### To iterate over elements:

 ● forEach(func) – calls func for every element, does not return anything.